Sign in

 Want more information on is cotton flame resistant?
 Feel free to contact us.

-The two main garment performance standards for FR clothing, NFPA 2112 and ASTM F1506 (used for NFPA 70E), only specify minimum performance levels for fabrics and garments.
-They do not address all factors related to durability of the FR properties.
-It is the end user’s responsibility to determine if these minimum standards provide an appropriate performance level for their particular application.
+Certification standards such as NFPA 2112 and ASTM F1506 set only minimum performance levels for garments and fabrics.
+They do not encompass all factors related to the durability of FR properties.
+Therefore, it's up to the end user to determine if these minimum standards meet their specific application needs.

-- The combination of hydrogen peroxide (a type of oxygen bleach) with hard water during laundering could compromise the FR properties of garments made with FRT fabrics.
+- Laundering with hydrogen peroxide and hard water can compromise the FR properties of FRT garments.

-Nomex® MHP fabrics and garments provide inherent protection against electric arc hazards.
-This means that the thermal protection cannot be washed out or worn away as compared with chemically treated FR products such as UltraSoft®.
-Garments made from Nomex® MHP fabric are lighter than FRT cotton/nylon blend garments, such as UltraSoft® (6.5 oz/yd2 vs. 7.0 oz/yd2), and they retain their professional appearance throughout extended use and repeated launderings.
-Nomex® MHP garments demonstrate a better life-cycle value than less durable FRT cotton and FRT cotton/nylon blend garments.
+Nomex® MHP offers inherent protection against electric arc hazards, ensuring that its thermal protection can't be washed out or worn away unlike chemically treated FR products like UltraSoft®.
+Additionally, Nomex® MHP garments are lighter (6.5 oz/yd² versus 7.0 oz/yd² for UltraSoft®) and maintain their professional appearance even after extended use and repeated laundering.
+They offer a better life-cycle value compared to less durable FRT cotton and cotton/nylon blends.

 Reported by Westex in their “Update to Industrial Laundry Care Advisory,” October 2, 2003.